 Working on Orthodox Pebbles has been an amazing blessing for us.
-Our plan is to keep creating high-quality, free, online Orthodox Christian educational resources for young children, adding a new topic to our digital content about once a month during the school season – an endeavor that requires a significant time investment, and expenses for software, art supplies and web hosting.
+Our plan is to keep creating high-quality, free, online Orthodox Christian educational resources for young children, adding new topics to our digital content during the school season – an endeavor that requires a significant time investment, and expenses for software, art supplies and web hosting.
 If you are finding our content useful, you feel it is worthy enough not to be used for free, and you are able to, please consider supporting our work.

 As Orthodox Pebbles is a religious education project, our mission from the start has been to offer our resources free of charge to the whole Orthodox Christian community so that everyone, including people who cannot afford to pay for them, can use them.
 We have also decided to keep our website forever advertisement-free, as we feel that, given its religious focus, it would be inappropriate to commercialize it in that way.
 We have been hoping that, as our resources become known and used, people who enjoy them and are able to, will choose, on their own accord, to support us for the quality of the material and for the work we are putting into it.
 We are sincerely grateful for your contribution.

 To SUPPORT our project, you have two choices:

 In addition to our digital creations which we are offering on this website free of charge, we are also creating real, physical educational products that you can buy to use as teaching tools in the Orthodox classroom or home.

 Please visit the SHOP link on the main menu above.